QilinGu/udacity_ml/projects/capstone/README.md

-# Pedagogical Self-driving Cars with Tensorflow
+# Virtual Self-driving Cars with Tensorflow

 This project was submitted as my Capstone Project for Sebastian Thrun's Machine Learning Engineer Nanodegree